22 Fun Things To Do In Mendoza, Argentina

 Go horseback riding

-If you are a fan of horseback riding, one of the nicest things to do in Mendoza, Argentina, is going for a ride.
-There are several places where you can do this.
-I am hardly a pro when it comes to horseback riding so I opted for something short and easy right outside of Mendoza, riding through the beautiful vineyards around sunset time.
-But if you want, you can go on longer rides at the base of the Andes, in the Uco Valley, in the Quebrada del Condor and other gorgeous places where you’ll enjoy gorgeous landscapes.
+I am hardly a pro when it comes to horseback riding, so I opted for something short and easy right outside of Mendoza, riding through the beautiful vineyards around sunset time.
+But if you want, you can go on longer rides at the base of the Andes, in the Uco Valley, in the Quebrada del Condor, and in other gorgeous places where you’ll enjoy gorgeous landscapes.

 For an extra treat, pick a sunset ride!
+You can’t go wrong with the colors and beauty during the golden hour.

 what to do in Mendoza